JPMorgan Chase & Co. (NYSE:JPM) Shares Acquired Rep. Marjorie Taylor Greene

 JPMorgan Chase & Co.
 Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 30th.
-Stockholders of record on Friday, April 4th will be paid a dividend of $1.40 per share.
-This represents a $5.60 dividend on an annualized basis and a dividend yield of 2.59%.
-This is an increase from JPMorgan Chase & Co.’s previous quarterly dividend of $1.25.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, April 30th.
+Shareholders of record on Friday, April 4th will be paid a $1.40 dividend.
 The ex-dividend date is Friday, April 4th.
-JPMorgan Chase & Co.’s dividend payout ratio is currently 28.37%.
+This represents a $5.60 annualized dividend and a dividend yield of 2.40%.
+This is a positive change from JPMorgan Chase & Co.’s previous quarterly dividend of $1.25.
+JPMorgan Chase & Co.’s dividend payout ratio (DPR) is presently 27.49%.

-Several analysts have issued reports on the stock.
-Keefe, Bruyette & Woods upped their price target on shares of JPMorgan Chase & Co. from $257.00 to $264.00 and gave the stock a “market perform” rating in a research report on Thursday, January 16th.
-Evercore ISI dropped their target price on shares of JPMorgan Chase & Co. from $273.00 to $265.00 and set an “outperform” rating on the stock in a report on Tuesday, April 1st.
-Bank of America reduced their price target on JPMorgan Chase & Co. from $285.00 to $284.00 and set a “buy” rating for the company in a report on Wednesday, April 2nd.
-Robert W. Baird upgraded JPMorgan Chase & Co. from an “underperform” rating to a “neutral” rating and upped their price objective for the company from $215.00 to $220.00 in a research note on Friday, March 7th.
-Finally, Wolfe Research upgraded JPMorgan Chase & Co. from a “peer perform” rating to an “outperform” rating and set a $269.00 target price for the company in a research note on Friday, January 3rd.
-Ten research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of $254.83.
+A number of analysts recently weighed in on JPM shares.
+Keefe, Bruyette & Woods raised their target price on shares of JPMorgan Chase & Co. from $257.00 to $264.00 and gave the stock a “market perform” rating in a report on Thursday, January 16th.
+Robert W. Baird raised shares of JPMorgan Chase & Co. from an “underperform” rating to a “neutral” rating and upped their price objective for the company from $215.00 to $220.00 in a research note on Friday, March 7th.
+Bank of America cut their price target on shares of JPMorgan Chase & Co. from $285.00 to $284.00 and set a “buy” rating on the stock in a report on Wednesday, April 2nd.
+Barclays increased their price objective on JPMorgan Chase & Co. from $304.00 to $330.00 and gave the stock an “overweight” rating in a research note on Thursday, January 16th.
+Finally, Wolfe Research upgraded JPMorgan Chase & Co. from a “peer perform” rating to an “outperform” rating and set a $269.00 target price on the stock in a report on Friday, January 3rd.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and ten have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $254.11.

 About Representative Greene